Electrochemical Society: Awards

-The society recognizes members for outstanding technical achievement in electrochemical and solid-state science and technology at various career levels, and recognizes exceptional service to the Society, through the ECS Honors & Awards Program—the international awards, medals, and prizes administered by the Society.
+The society recognizes members for outstanding technical achievement in electrochemical and solid-state science and technology at various career levels.
+It also recognizes exceptional service to the Society.
+This is done through the ECS Honors & Awards Program—international awards, medals, and other prizes administered by the Society.

 Starting in 1919, Honorary Membership was bestowed for outstanding contributions to the Society.
 ECS's most prestigious award, the Edward Goodrich Acheson Award, established in 1928, is presented in even-numbered years for "conspicuous contribution to the advancement of the objectives, purposes, and activities of the society".

 Supporting students and early career scientists has been a long-held goal of The Electrochemical Society.
 The Norman Hackerman Young Author Award —established in 1928—is one of the first awards created by the Society.
 It is given for the best paper published in the Journal of The Electrochemical Society that year by a young author or co-authors.
 Recipients must be under 31 years of age.
 Among the significant talents recognized at an early age by this award is Nobel laureate, M. Stanley Whittingham, who received it in 1970.

 The Olin Palladium Award (formerly the Palladium Medal Award), established in 1950, is presented in odd-numbered years to recognize "distinguished contributions to the field of electrochemical or corrosion science."

 ECS honors members with the designation, Fellow of The Electrochemical Society for having made significant accomplishments to the fields of electrochemistry and solid state science and technology, and to the Society.

 The Vittorio de Nora Award was established in 1971 to recognize distinguished contributions to the field of electrochemical engineering and technology.